Prayer Time in Calgary, Canada

 Resources for Charity, Zakat, and Sadaqah

 Generosity is at the core of Islamic principles.
 This is the reason we designed our platform: to simplify your journey through charitable giving.
 With our Zakat calculator, you can easily fulfill your Zakat obligations and see the impact that charity, especially Sadaqah, makes on people’s lives and the world.
 Different types of charity not only help people in need but also help the giver cleanse their soul and wealth.
-Fulfilling Zakat and Sadaqah allows you to fulfill an imperative Islamic practice while deepening your faith and closeness to Allah.
+Fulfilling both Zakat and Sadaqah enables you to engage in an essential Islamic practice while enhancing your faith and connection to Allah.

 Knowledge About Zakat and Sadaqah